Dimitar5555/WebContactsProPlus/README.md

 - User authentication (registration and login)
 - CRUD operations for contacts
-- Tagging system for contacts
 - Search functionality for contacts
 - Favoriting contacts
+- Language switching (English and Bulgarian)
 - Responsive design for mobile and desktop

 ## Architecture